* This is the Consumer Version. *

 Myasthenia gravis is more common among younger women and older men.
 It usually develops in women between the ages of 20 and 40 and in men between the ages of 50 and 80.
 However, the disorder may affect men or women at any age.
 Rarely, it begins during childhood.

-Nerves communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction—see Overview of Neuromuscular Junction Disorders) and stimulates muscles to contract.
+Nerves communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.
 In myasthenia gravis, the immune system produces antibodies that attack one type of receptor on the muscle side of the neuromuscular junction—the receptors that respond to the neurotransmitter acetylcholine.
 As a result, communication between the nerve cell and the muscle is disrupted.

 Myasthenia gravis also often occurs in people with other autoimmune disorders, such as rheumatoid arthritis and disorders that cause the thyroid gland to become overactive (autoimmune hyperthyroidism).